 Easter crafts and activities for kids

-From chick biscuits to bunny bunting, here are expert ideas to keep the kids occupied
+From chick biscuits to bunny bunting, try these inspired ways to keep the kids occupied

-If you’re looking for ways to entertain the kids this Easter, these easy-to-follow crafts and activities, devised by experts, are perfect.
-Get creative at the kitchen table for hours of screen-free fun.
+If you’re looking for ideas to help entertain the kids at home this Easter, these easy-to-follow crafts and activities, devised by experts, are perfect.
+Whether gathered round the kitchen table, cosying up in the living room or escaping outside together, embrace screen-free moments and let their creativity flow.

 Prefer to get out of the house?
-Visit a John Lewis store where we’re running a Play-Doh treasure hunt every day from 25 March until 14 April.
-Simply come in and we’ll kit you out with clues and activity sheets before rewarding anyone who takes part with a Play-Doh treat.
+Visit a John Lewis store where, every day from 25 March until 14 April, we’re running a Play-Doh treasure hunt.
+We’ll kit you out with clues and activity sheets when you arrive in-store, before rewarding anyone who takes part with a Play-Doh treat.

 Make a modern Easter bonnet

 ‘You can make your own Easter headpiece using materials found around the house and in the recycling bin, including foil wrappers, cardboard, cereal boxes and magazines,’ says Millie Butler-Hiorns, manager and tutor at The Fashion School, which runs creative workshops for kids and teens.
-Then all you need is glue and scissors to complete Millie’s design.
+Apart from this, all you need to complete Millie’s design is a hat, glue and scissors.

 1. Find a hat that you would like to add your ears onto (a stiff hat is best).

-2. Find a length of ribbon or make a narrow strip out of card (about half an inch to 1 inch wide).
+2. Find a length of ribbon or make a narrow strip out of card (about half-an-inch to 1-inch wide, and long enough to loop around the crown of the hat).

-3. Fold that in half and place at the front, then tie it around your hat.
+3. Fold the ribbon or card strip in half and, placing it at the front of the hat, tie the band around the full circumference.
 Mark the spot on the ribbon or paper band where you want your ears to be, then put the band to one side.

 4. Draw two ear shapes on a piece of cardboard and cut them out.

-5. Decorate the ears with magazine scraps.
-Find colours and textures you like and collage them on to the cardboard.
-Consider collaging the front and back.
+5. Decorate the ears with magazine scraps; find colours and textures you like and collage them on to the cardboard.
+Consider collaging both the front and back of the ears.
 Tidy up the edges with scissors.

-6. Now glue the ears into place on the spots on the band that you marked earlier and attach the band to the hat.
+6. Finally, glue the ears into place on the spots on the band that you marked earlier and attach the band to the hat.

-‘Children could spend time the week before making an Easter basket to collect their treasure in, an Easter hat [see above] or a cape to wear to complete the mission.
-For younger children, try a teddy bears’ picnic where the children can make invitations, party decorations and costumes for their toys.’
+Get the kids excited for the hunt – and create few more creative activities for them – by encouraging them to make an Easter basket to collect their treasure, an Easter hat (see above) or a cape to wear to complete the mission.
+For younger children, try a teddy bears’ picnic and help them make invitations, party decorations and costumes for their toys.

 Create a pompom bunny garland

-Expert crafter Ruth Oliver from The Make Arcade on how to make pompoms with just a fork and yarn.
+Expert crafter Ruth Oliver from The Make Arcade shares a step-by-step guide to making pompoms using a fork and yarn.

-You will need Yarn, fork, scissors, card (a cereal box is ideal), glue, paints/colouring pencils.
+You will need: Yarn, a fork, scissors, card (a cereal box is ideal), glue, paints or colouring pencils

-1. Take the fork and wrap the yarn around the outside of the prongs.
+1. Take the fork and wrap the yarn around the outside of the prongs about 15-20 times.
 Make sure you leave a gap at the top and bottom of the prongs.
-Go round about 15-20 times.

-2. Cut a length of yarn and thread it through the middle gap of the fork prongs at the top and bottom of the wrapped yarn and tie it tightly around the middle of the wrapped yarn.
+2. Cut a length of yarn and thread it through the middle gap of the fork prongs at both the top and bottom of the wrapped yarn, before tying it tightly around the middle of the wrapped yarn.

 3. Slide the wrapped yarn off the fork and snip through the loops to create a pompom.

 4. Draw a bunny shape on the card and cut it out.
-Colour in or paint to decorate and glue on the pompom for the tail.
+Colour in or paint to decorate, then glue on the pompom to make a tail.

-5. Make a few bunnies, punch some holes around their neck area and thread onto the yarn to make a garland.
+5. Make a few of these bunnies, punch a couple of small holes around their neck area and thread onto another length of yarn to form a garland.

 Kids will love making these biscuits – they’re a fun alternative to decorating chocolate eggs.